 You want to work the flat surface of the shoulder blade (shown in blue) below that spine.
 You don’t want to get on the back of the humerus (shown here in green).
 Doing so will push the humerus forward and aggravate the trigger points in this muscle.

-Also, you also don’t want to get the ball onto the ribs.
-The tennis ball may feel like its digging in there, but it can create problems.
+Also, you don’t want to get the ball onto the ribs.
+The tennis ball may feel like it’s digging in there, but it can create problems.
 If you’re working this because of the pain along the edge of the shoulder blade, you’ll be tempted.
 If you can’t resist working that spot, use the ideas in this post instead.
-The techniques described in that post are good to apply before you work with the tennis ball as described below.
+The techniques described in that post are good to apply before working with the tennis ball, as described below.

 OK.
 First, let me say that the tennis ball is a great solution.
 The thing is, most people want to see if they can find something softer.
 Or harder.
 Or bigger.
 Or smaller.
 The tennis ball, especially in a sock, is handy and meets most needs.
 Still, I have clients who use a smaller, softer racketball.
 Others use a baseball or a big softball.
 Do what works for you, but a tennis ball in a sock usually works well.